0xPolygonZero/zk_evm/zero_bin/README.md

 Usage: rpc <COMMAND>

 Commands:
-  fetch  Fetch and generate prover input from the RPC endpoint help   Print this message or the help of the given subcommand(s)
+  fetch   Fetch and generate prover input from the RPC endpoint version Fetch the version, build commit hash, build timestamp help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help